-- Reserved bits in the pin-based VM-execution controls must be set properly.
-The reserved settings are indicated in Section 20.6.1.
-Software may consult the VMX capability MSR IA32\VMX\PINBASED\CTLS to determine the proper settings. - Reserved bits in the processor-based VM-execution controls must be set properly.
-The reserved settings are indicated in Section 20.6.2.
-Software may consult the VMX capability MSR IA32\VMX\PROCBASED\CTLS to determine the proper settings (see Appendix G.2). - The CR3-target count must not be greater than 4.
+If the "activate secondary controls" primary processor-based VM-execution control is 0 (or if the processor does not support the 1-setting of that control), no checks are performed on the secondary processor-based VM-execution controls.
+The logical processor operates as if all the secondary processor-based VM-execution controls were 0.

+- The CR3-target count must not be greater than 4.
 Future processors may support a different number of CR3-target values.
-Software should read the VMX capability MSR IA32\VMX\MISC to determine the number of values supported (see Appendix G.5). - If the "use I/O bitmaps" VM-execution control is 1, bits 11:0 of each I/O-bitmap address must be 0.
+Software should read the VMX capability MSR IA32_VMX_MISC to determine the number of values supported (see Appendix G.5). - If the "use I/O bitmaps" VM-execution control is 1, bits 11:0 of each I/O-bitmap address must be 0.
 On processors that support Intel 64 architecture, neither address should set any bits beyond the processor's physical-address width.
-On processors that do not support Intel 64 architecture, neither address should set any bits in the range 63:32.
+On processors that do not support Intel 64 architecture, neither address should set any bits in the range 63:32. - If the "use TPR shadow" VM-execution control is 1, the virtual-APIC address must satisfy the following checks: - Bits 11:0 of the address must be 0. - On processors that support Intel 64 architecture, the address should not set any bits beyond the processor's physical-address width. - On processors that support the IA-32 architecture, the address should not set any bits in the range 63:32.